-St. George Church: Mon-Sat 8 am-6 pm, Sun 10 am-6 pm; zentralverwaltung@deutschorden.it/ priorat@deutschorden.it; No dogs allowed.
-The church was part of the Teutonic Order present in Bolzano since 1203 and was built by Suevian masters in gothic style at the end of the 14th century.
+St. George Church in via Weggenstein Straße (Mon-Sat 8 am-6 pm, Sun 10 am-6 pm): The church was part of the Teutonic Order present in Bolzano since 1203 and was built by Suevian masters in gothic style at the end of the 14th century.
 Of note is the collection.
 The elegant building is worth a visit for its collection of stems, mortuary shields, gravestones and flags of the members of the order that can be dated to between the 17th and 18th centuries.
-It has one of the town's most important marble altars with an altarpiece of M. Knoller (1799), featuring St. George and the Dragon.
+It has one of the town's most important marble altars with an altarpiece of M. Knoller (1799), featuring St. George and the